24 new machines.

 Standing Calf Raise

-Hammer Strength · Pin-loadedStanding loads the gastrocnemius — the bigger, more visible calf muscle that contributes to vertical jump and sprint power.
+Hammer Strength · Pin loadedStanding loads the gastrocnemius, the bigger, more visible calf muscle that drives vertical jump and sprint power.
 Pair with seated for full calf development.
 Yes, train calves.
 Properly.

 And 18 more